-• Scalability and performance
+Scalability and performance

 The topic of energy efficiency of blockchain-based solutions should also be considered under the light of scalability and performance on the underlying blockchain technologies.
 It is quite common that energy consumption increases exponentially when applications move from the proof-of-concept phase into production.
 Therefore, it is recommended that energy efficiency-related issues need always to be treated along with the scalability and performance requirements of the blockchain-based solution under evaluation.
-As presented in Section 1 of this report and further analysed in Section 3, scalability and performance needed by specific applications, one may consider using a limited number of validators following publicly accessible Proof-of-Authority blockchain solutions.
+As presented in Section 1 of this report and further analysed in Section 3, scalability and performance are closely related to the type of the underlying consensus mechanism in use.
+To this extent and in order to meet the necessary performance needed by specific applications, one may consider using a limited number of validators following publicly accessible Proof-of-Authority blockchain solutions.